ChubbyPotato/Word_Problem_Solver/README.md

 It solves word problems!

-"Give a man a fire, you keep him warm for a day, light a man on fire, you will keep him warm for the rest fhis life"- Confucius, probably
+"Give a man a fire, you keep him warm for a day.
+Light a man on fire, you will keep him warm for the rest fhis life"- Confucius, probably